yuito-it/yuito-it/README.md

 ### I'm here 👋

-I'm Akatsuki Yuito, the normal JHS student in JP.
+I'm Akatsuki Yuito, a S High School Student in Mie-pref.,JP.

 I can many things.My motto is "Do anything!"